mttcrn/CSE-notes/digital-forensics-and-cybercrime.md

 * Statistical accuracy: detection power and correctness of the statistical model in flagging suspicious cases.
 We need to make sure that the model generalizes well and is not over-fitted to the historical data set.
 * Interpretability: when a deeper understanding of the detected frauds is required, a fraud-detection model must be interpretable.
 It depends on the technique used: white box models are more interpretable than black-box ones (trade-off between interpretability and accuracy).
 * Operational efficiency: time and effort that is required to the entire process of deploying the system (collecting data, process them, build the model, estimate the results and optimize the model).
-A cost-benefit analysis must be made.&#x20;
+A cost-benefit analysis must be made.
 * Regulatory compliance: A fraud-detection model should be in line and comply with all applicable regulation and legislation, internal or external, that applies to the development and application of a model.

 </details>